great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_airflow.md

 sidebar_custom_props: { icon: 'img/integrations/airflow_icon.png' }
 ---

 Airflow is a data orchestration tool for creating and maintaining data pipelines through DAGs written in Python.
 DAGs complete work through operators, which are templates that encapsulate a specific type of work.
-This document explains how to use the `GreatExpectationsOperator` to perform data quality work in an Airflow DAG.

 :::info